Public Administrators: How Much Do You Know About the U.S. Census?

 As an adult professional, if you earn your degree in Walden University’s online MPA program, you can continue working full time in your career as you gain new skills and knowledge.
 In Walden’s public administration degree program, you’ll engage in coursework and research designed to help you learn to create programs and policies that support the public good.
 You’ll also have the opportunity to participate in simulations of real-life scenarios in the virtual city of New Harbor.

-When you select Walden for your online MPA degree, you may choose a General Program of study or one of six optional specializations: Emergency Management, Law and Public Policy, Nonprofit Management and Leadership, Policy Analysis, Public Management and Leadership, or Social Entrepreneurship and Innovation.
+When you select Walden for your online MPA degree, you may choose a General Program of study or one of six optional specializations: Emergency Management, Law and Public Policy, Nonprofit Management and Leadership, or Diversity and Social Justice.

 In a year with the decennial U.S. census, it’s a great time to earn an MPA—and make your career count.